fullstackhero/dotnet-microservices-boilerplate/README.md

 That's it!

-This will spin up all the containers required.
+This will spin up all the services required.
-- Your Gateway will be available on `https://localhost:7002`.
+- Gateway will be available on `https://localhost:7002`.
-- Your Identity Service will be available on `https://localhost:7001`.
+- Identity Service will be available on `https://localhost:7001`.
-- Your Catalog Service will be available on `https://localhost:7003`.
+- Catalog Service will be available on `https://localhost:7003`.

 To Test these APIs, you can use open up Visual Code from the `./fluentpos` directory, install the `Thunder Client` extension.
 I have already included the required Test collections at `./fluentpos/thunder-tests`.